protect and respect the bodies

 The City of Charleston Public Burial Ground (1794–1807)

-Known historically as the “Strangers and Negroe Burying Ground,” it operated during a pivotal era prior to the federal abolition of the transatlantic slave trade in 1808.
+Known historically as the “Strangers and Negroe Burying Ground,” this Charleston burial ground operated during a pivotal era prior to the federal abolition of the transatlantic slave trade in 1808.
 Historical records and city ordinances show the cemetery was strictly regulated, racially segregated, and the site of countless burials—including Africans who died soon after arrival in the port.

-Due to redevelopment and the passage of time, the burial ground’s history faded from public memory and, today, few physical traces remain.
+Due to redevelopment and the passage of time, the history of this burial ground faded from public memory and, today, few physical traces remain.
 However, research reveals this site’s scale and significance rivals other nationally recognized burial grounds, like New York City’s African Burial Ground National Monument.

 As development is proposed on this block—once also home to the historic YWCA—this discovery compels us to recognize, honor, and preserve the memory of those buried here, whose stories enrich Charleston’s and the nation’s understanding of our collective past.

-Your voice is needed to Protect and Respect the Bodies.
-Please see the attached files to learn more and spread the word that the College of Charleston plans to disrupt the final resting place of more than 4,500 people to build student housing at 106 Coming Street.
+Your voice is needed to Protect and Respect the Bodies at the Charleston burial ground.
+Please see the attached files to learn more and spread the word that the College of Charleston plans to disrupt this historical preservation site, which is a public cemetery in Charleston, to build student housing at 106 Coming Street.

 Learn more about this burial ground via the links below